philbowles/h4plugins/README.md

 * NTP time sync
 * Ethernet manager (for STM32 NUCLEO)
 * Web-driven OTA (by file upload)
-* Server-pull OTA
-* NODE-RED nodes for H4 devices
-* NODE-RED GUI controller for management of grid of H4 devices
 * wifiClient http / https
+* ESP32 Bluetooth detector
+* ESP32 MDNSDetector
+* ESP32 RemoteUpdate

 Plus of course any others you think may be useful.
 Let me know using one of the links below